Utah beats Oregon State 81-69 behind Allen’s double-double

 Oregon State: The Beavers made it tough for Utah around the basket at times but struggled to defend in transition.
 That could be a big problem with games against other high-flying athletic Pac-12 teams still ahead.

 Utah: Once again, the Utes look like a team capable of making unexpected noise in the Pac-12.
 Utah still struggles with turnovers and scoring droughts from time to time.
-But when the offense is clicking, few teams areable to contain the Utes.
+But when the offense is clicking, few teams are able to contain the Utes.

 UP NEXT